wp-plugins/zoho-salesiq/readme.txt

 Real-time visitor tracking:

 Analyze your store visitors in real-time.
 Understand how they are navigating your store.
 Gain insights into their geo-location and referrer source to engage in contextual conversations.

+Visitor insights and lead scoring:

+Gain access to a highly insightful list of 'All' your store visitors.
+Prioritize them as hot, warm and cold based on their score.
+Drive sharper and more relevant engagement.

+Sell smarter.
+Close deals faster:

+Supercharge your sales conversions by automating your store -visitor engagement with intelligent triggers.
+Recognize & engage prospects landing on your website through email campaigns.

 Automated strategic chat initiation: